-In the Star Trek series it is a device that uses matter energy conversion to dematerialize matter and then materialize it in to another form.
+In the Star Trek series a replicator is a device that uses matter energy conversion to dematerialize matter and then materialize it in to another form.

-On the Enterprise it is primarily used to provide food and water on board starships.
-Replicators could also be used to replicate machine parts, clothing and other objects.
+On the Enterprise it is primarily used to provide food and water on board the starships.
+Replicators are already in used to replicate machine parts, clothing and other objects.

 Constructing Mythologyits all about beliving

 Guide/Workshop/Agency and Partner/ supports you on your conspiracy theories, it assists you in building a religious cult or a cult around you.